 - Spirits: 0.7-litre glass bottles weighing maximum 450 g.

 - Environmentally certified packaging and a certificate of origin for recycled material used in packaging.
-These can be, for example, FSC (Forest Stewardship Council) certified packaging board and the Nordic Swan Ecolabel.
+These can be, for example, FSC (Forest Stewardship Council) certified bag-in-box cardboard or beverage carton, and the Nordic Swan Ecolabel.
 Certificates of origin for recycled PET plastic are, for example, the Global Recycled Standard and the Recycled Content Certification.

 Examples of good packaging from the climate perspective include cartons and wine bags, as they are lightweight and have a small carbon footprint.
 They are easy to find in Alko’s selection and are not therefore separately labelled as environmentally friendly packaging.